DataHighway-DHX/documentation/docs/tutorials/tutorials-nodes-collators-setup.md

 ```

 Where:
-* $dhxbootnode = request this from DHX team through Discord
+* $dhxbootnode = Request it from our DHX admins via Discord, Telegram, or Twitter
 * $fullprojectpath = needs to be the full path to your DataHighway-Parachain project which you cloned. eg:
 ```
 /home/foo/DataHighway-Parachain